sirjeff/linkage/README.md

 ## The Future...
 - Nicer look'n'feel
 - Settings such as 'Don't be default landing' or 'x Links per page'
 - Proper link adding.
 Currently they be text fields.
-Would preffer something more 'URL-esque'
+Would prefer something more 'URL-esque'
 - Import and Export
 - URL test when adding a link